userapp-io/userapp-ember/README.md

 ## Back-end

 To connect your Ember.js app to a back-end API, perform the AJAX requests on the same domain.
-And then on the back-end, get the cookie `ua_session_cookie` and use UserApp's [token.heartbeat()](https://app.userapp.io/#/docs/token/#heartbeat) or [user.get()](https://app.userapp.io/#/docs/user/#get) to verify that the user is authenticated.
+And then on the back-end, get the cookie `ua_session_token` and use UserApp's [token.heartbeat()](https://app.userapp.io/#/docs/token/#heartbeat) or [user.get()](https://app.userapp.io/#/docs/user/#get) to verify that the user is authenticated.
 The result should then be cached to reduce round-trips to UserApp.

 ## Help